 Maintaining the confidentiality of the mandatory reporter (s.124F of the Act)

-To ensure confidentiality of mandatory reporters, all staff must identify themselves as being from Department of Communities, Child Protection and Family Support division (not MRS) when engaging with staff from external organisations when making mandatory report enquiries.
+To ensure confidentiality of mandatory reporters, all staff must identify themselves as being from the Department (not MRS) when engaging with staff from external organisations when making mandatory report enquiries.

 There are limited circumstances where disclosure of a reporter’s identity is permitted.
 Refer to s.124F(2) of the Act for further information.